nqminds/Trusted-AI-BOM/packages/docusaurus/docs/working-docs/50-functional scenarios/20-inference queries/30-inference vulnerabilties.md

 ## Query use case

-Do we trust the providers/origin of all training data used - using exception list
+Are their any known vulnerabilities on the inference code i am using